-Breast lifts are a common plastic surgery procedure performed by UF Health plastic surgeons.
+Breast lifts are a common plastic surgery procedure performed by University of Florida Health plastic surgeons.
 A breast lift, also known as a mastopexy, is a procedure that removes excess skin and tightens surrounding tissue to raise and firm the breasts.

 Life events like pregnancy and nursing and even gravity can cause the skin to lose its elasticity, causing breasts to lose their shape and firmness.

 A mastopexy alters the skin, breast volume or connective tissue to firm up and reshape the breasts, but doesn’t change breast size.
 The procedure restores the youthful appearance of breasts.
 Many times, it’s used in conjunction with a breast enlargement procedure.